 Depreciation CalculatorThe following calculator is for depreciation calculation in accounting.
 It takes the straight line, declining balance, or sum of the year' digits method.
 If you are using the double declining balance method, just select declining balance and set the depreciation factor to be 2.
 It can also calculate partial-year depreciation with any accounting year date setting.

-Conceptually, depreciation is the reduction in value of an asset over time, due to elements such as wear and tear.
-For instance, a widget-making machine is said to "depreciate" when it produces less widgets one year compared to the year before it, or a car is said to "depreciate" in value after a fender bender or the discovery of a faulty transmission.
+Conceptually, depreciation is the reduction in the value of an asset over time due to elements such as wear and tear.
+For instance, a widget-making machine is said to "depreciate" when it produces fewer widgets one year compared to the year before it, or a car is said to "depreciate" in value after a fender bender or the discovery of a faulty transmission.

 Methods of Depreciation